Greg-Lim/SC4054_Assignment/report.md

 ![Animation Demo of Initialization](./diagrams/animation_demo_initialise.png)

-*Figure 3.1: Animation screenshot showing the initial state of the simulation with base stations positioned along the highway and available channels.*
+*Figure 3.1: Animation screenshot showing the initialization of a call with a blue indicator.*

 #### Call Initiation and Handover